THIS POSITION IS CLOSED AND NO LONGER ACCEPTING APPLICATIONS

 Mongabay aims to offer competitive pay rates that will attract, retain, and motivate our full-time contractors.
 You are free to submit a pay range when applying.

-Apply online here.
+The deadline has passed and we are no longer accepting applications.
 Applications are accepted on a rolling basis.
 On the application, you will be asked to fill out basic contact information, pay rate expectations, reference information (2), and to upload the following documents:

 - Cover letter – please provide specific examples of your experience related to this position, as well as specific examples of your ability to work effectively from home and meet deadlines (1-2 pages)